prajanal/Bellabeat_Analysis_SQL/README.md

   day_of_week;

-  *Insights: I wanted to see what is daily average intensities*
+  # Insights: I wanted to see what is daily average intensities*

-# Bar chart for total intensity used by day of week.

 * select